akosblazsik/electron-three-microbit-vrobot/README.md

 npm start
 ```

-## The micro:bit snippets and blocks for the project
+## The micro:bit programs are also available as github repositories for easy import in MakeCode
 - The receiver: https://github.com/akosblazsik/microbit-vrobot-receiver
 - The remote control: https://github.com/akosblazsik/microbit-vrobot-remote-control